 RECOGNIZING FURTHER Regulation 4 of Chapter V of the SOLAS Convention 1974, as amended, on navigational warnings;

+RECOGNIZING FURTHER that work carried out by IALA on ASM systems has facilitated the development and adoption of a suite of technical and operational publications by other bodies such as IMO, ITU, etc :

+IMO through the publication of SN/Circ.
+289 has updated the internationally recognized definitions of ASM for operational digital communication through the use of AIS ; and

+IMO through SN/Circ.
+290 provided basic guidance on portrayal issues;

+The World Radiocommunication Conference 2015 (WRC-15) allocated frequencies for VDE terrestrial (reception and transmission), ASM terrestrial (reception and transmission) and ASM satellite reception;

+The World Radiocommunication Conference 2019 (WRC-19) allocated frequencies for the VDE satellite (reception and transmission);

+ITU-R M.1371-5, Annex 4 provides technical guidance on the use of ASM;

+ITU has developed Recommendation ITU-R M.2092 Technical characteristics for a VHF Data Exchange System in the VHF maritime mobile band;

+IMO MSC-110th session has approved the inclusion of VDES in Chapter V of the International Convention for SOLAS, and has passed draft amendments to appendices such as Performance Standards for Shipborne VHF Data Exchange System (VDES) and Guidelines for The Operational Use of Shipborne VHF Data Exchange System (VDES).

+NOTING:

-RECOGNIZING FURTHER that IMO through the publication of SN/Circ.
-289 has updated the internationally recognized definitions of ASM for operational digital communication through the use of AIS and through SN/Circ.
-290 provided basic guidance on portrayal issues;NOTING that the definition and applicability of Regional ASM is under the responsibility of the National Competent Authority responsible for the relevant Designated Area Code (DAC) of a Regional Application Specific Message;
+that The definition and applicability of Regional ASM is under the responsibility of the National Competent Authority responsible for the relevant Designated Area Code (DAC) of a Regional Application Specific Message ASM;

-NOTING ALSO that the use of Regional ASM for various operational purposes is widespread and developing rapidly;
+NOTING ALSO that The use of Regional ASM for various operational purposes is widespread and developing rapidly;

-NOTING ALSO that technical questions requiring guidance on the implementation of ASM has previously arisen and is likely to arise in the future
+NOTING ALSO that technical questions requiring guidance on the implementation of ASM has previously arisen and is likely to arise in the future; The VDES has a wide range of applications.
+VDES provides AIS, ASM, VDE;

+VDES provides a solution to the current AIS overload problem, reduces the pressure of AIS data communication, and improves the quality of maritime communication;

+In the VDES components, ASM technology is relatively mature and has a certain application foundation;

-NOTING ALSO that work carried out by IALA on shipborne automatic identification systems has facilitated the development and adoption of a suite of technical and operational publications by other bodies such as IMO, ITU, IHO and IEC;NOTING ALSO that IALA at the request of the ITU is maintaining Technical Clarification for ITU-R M.1371 to support harmonization of its member’s application of AIS;
+NOTING ALSO that The work carried out by IALA on shipborne automatic identification systems has facilitated the development and adoption of a suite of technical and operational publications by other bodies such as IMO, ITU, IHO and IEC;

+It is desirable to continuously explore the use cases and applications in enabling maritime services.

+NOTING ALSO that IALA at the request of the ITU is maintaining Technical Clarification for ITU-R M.1371 to support harmonization of its member’s application of AIS/VDES;

 NOTING ALSO that IALA has adopted:

-Recommendation R0123 (A-123) on the Provision of Shore Based Automatic Identification Systems (AIS);
+Recommendation R0123 (A-123) on the Provision of Shore Based Automatic Identification Systems (AIS) describes the relevant matters regarding the implementation of shore based AIS;

-Recommendation R0124 (A-124) on AIS Shore Stations and Networking Aspects Related to the AIS Service;
+Recommendation R0124 (A-124) on AIS Shore Stations and Networking Aspects Related to the AIS Service provides recommendations regarding AIS services;

-Recommendation R0126 (A-126) on the Use of the Automatic Identification System (AIS) in Marine Aids to Navigation Services;
+Recommendation R0126 (A-126) on the Use of the Automatic Identification System (AIS) in Marine Aids to Navigation Services introduces the use of the AIS in marine AtoN services;

-Guideline G1062 on Establishment of AIS as an Aid to Navigation; and
+Guideline G1062 on Establishment of AIS as an Aid to Navigation introduces the implementation and application of AIS AtoN; and